mokhanes-a/Competitive-Analysis-V2/README.md

-# E-Commerce Competitive Analysis Tool
+# Competitive Analysis Tool

-> **AI-Powered Market Intelligence CLI for Merchant Success**
+> **AI-Powered Market Intelligence CLI Tool**

-A powerful command-line competitive analysis tool built with **NeuroLink** by Juspay, designed to help e-commerce merchants make data-driven pricing decisions through automated market research and intelligent recommendations.
+A powerful command-line competitive analysis tool built with **NeuroLink**, designed to help merchants make data-driven pricing decisions through automated market research and intelligent recommendations.

 ---

 ## 📋 Executive Summary

-This project provides an intelligent CLI tool that empowers e-commerce merchants to understand their competitive positioning in real-time.
+This project provides an intelligent CLI tool that empowers merchants to understand their competitive positioning in real-time.
 By accepting product images, names, or specifications as input, the system analyzes the market landscape and delivers actionable insights including competitor pricing, market trends, and strategic recommendations to increase order volume and revenue.

 ### Problem Statement

-E-commerce merchants face several challenges:
 - **Manual price research** is time-consuming and inefficient
 - **Lack of real-time market intelligence** leads to missed opportunities
 - **Difficulty identifying optimal pricing strategies** results in lost sales
 - **No unified view** of competitor landscape across multiple platforms

-### Our Solution
+### Solution

 An AI-powered competitive analysis tool that:
 - ✅ Accepts multiple input formats (images, product names, specifications)